serenity-is/docs/tutorials/multi_tenancy/adding_tenants_table_and_tenantid_field.md

 I have created Tenants table in Default database where user tables are.
 Here we add 3 predefined tenants.
 We actually only need first one with ID *1*.

-We didn't add TenantId column to tables like UserPermissions, UserRoles, RolePermissions etc, as they instrinsicly have TenantId information through their UserId or RoleId.
+We didn't add TenantId column to tables like UserPermissions, UserRoles, RolePermissions etc, as they instrinsicly have TenantId information through their UserId or RoleId (as these tables already have TenantId value)

 **NorthwindDB_20160110_093500_MultiTenant.cs:**